Advertisement

 Additional Notes

-The Riverview Towers waiting list is currently open.
-It offers 149 one-bedroom and two two-bedroom units for eligible individuals who are at least 55 years of age or are disabled.
-Rent is based on 30% of the household's adjusted gross income and includes utilities, except for phone, internet, and cable.
+This program offers 147 one-bedroom and two two-bedroom units for eligible individuals at least 55 years of age or disabled, with rent based on 30% of adjusted income including utilities.

 Subsidized Housing - Riverview Terrace Waitlist